hallba/Z3Tutorials/README.md

     let ctx = new Context()

 You can think of a context as a palette of different constraints and types you can use to describe your model.
+It provides the expressions you need to describe your model in an appropriate type for Z3.
 Typically programmers will wrap common functions for a context in dedicated functions to maintain commmon F\# stylings, but in most of the tutorials here we use the context directly.
 In the Suduko example below we show how we can wrap the functions.